 East Asia is a hotspot for the leakage of plastic waste to the oceans.
-Most of the largest-contributing countries lie within the region.
-While there is growing policy and public attention being devoted to the topic, substantial gaps in knowledge remain.
-While countries and local government in the region have often been early innovators in plastic waste management, there also remain gaps in capacity needs and development.
+Most of the world's largest-contributing countries lie within the region.
+While countries and local governments in the region have been early innovators in plastic waste management, there remain major gaps in capacity needs and development.